elizedelabrida/elizedelabrida/README.md

 - 🤔 &nbsp; Exploring new mobile technologies and focusing on clean code & architecture.
 - 🎓 &nbsp; Graduated in Analysis and System Development.
 - 💼 &nbsp; Working as a Mobile Consultant Developer in Thoughtworks.
-- 🌱 &nbsp; Learning more about Swift and React Native.
+- 🌱 &nbsp; Learning more about Swift, Flutter and React Native.
 - :green_heart:&nbsp; I'm passionate about Android and AOSP, currently missing working with embedded software.

 <h3> 🛠 &nbsp;Tech Stack</h3>